 Start planning for your career now.

 At LVC, we prepare our students for the challenges and demands of post-grad life starting on day one.
-Our integral approach brings together professors, advisors, and career counselors to help students explore career options, gain practical experience, and forge their own path to professional success.
+Our integrated approach brings together professors, advisors, and career counselors to help students explore career options, gain practical experience, and forge their own path to professional success.

 Here's how we can help: